piotrmaslanka/morda/README.md

 We dogfood __a lot__.

-That's why, as I'm developing y/OS, I've decided to dogfood.
+That's why, as I'm developing y/OS (see http://github.com/piotrmaslanka/systemy ), I've decided to dogfood.
 Not on my customers, but on myself.

 # morda